Nishant R.

 Limited Coverage

-• Sanity testing only focuses on specific functionalities and sections of software.
+Sanity testing is a quick and basic test that focuses on specific functionalities and sections of software.
 This potentially leaves other areas untested.
 It is important to understand that the purpose of sanity testing is not to check the entire system but to confirm that the system is ready for more exhaustive testing.

 Not Comprehensive

-• Since sanity testing is narrow in its approach, it may not catch all potential issues, especially any bugs or errors that are outside of its defined scope.
+Since sanity testing is narrow in its approach, it may not catch all potential issues, especially any bugs or errors that are outside of its defined scope.
+Complementing sanity testing with other testing methods ensures comprehensive coverage and helps maintain software quality during development.
 Being mindful of other potential issues and thinking outside the box can help testers ensure functionality.

 Requires Expert Knowledge

-• Performing effective sanity testing often requires testers to have deep knowledge of the application.
+Performing effective sanity testing often requires testers to have deep knowledge of the application.
+A regression test plays a crucial role in ensuring that changes do not introduce new issues.
 Testers need to quickly decide what to test based on any fixes or changes.

 Not Suitable for Detailed Reporting

-• Sanity testing is typically undocumented.
+Sanity testing is typically undocumented.
+In-depth testing can follow sanity testing to provide detailed reports and logs.
 This means that it doesn’t involve detailed reports or logs, which can be a drawback for teams that require comprehensive documentation.

 Conclusion

-Sanity testing plays a crucial role in software development by providing rapid validation of specific functionalities.
+Sanity testing plays a crucial role in the software development process by providing rapid validation of specific functionalities, ensuring application stability.
 This type of testing ensures software stability so that testers can do more comprehensive testing with the confidence that the bugs and errors are cleaned up.

 While sanity testing isn’t rigorous, it’s a quick way to assess and verify what needs to happen before exhaustive testing can happen.
 Overall, sanity testing helps streamline the bigger-picture testing process and ultimately improves the user experience.